×

 Maintenace and Support

 SPARC emulation vendors offer regular updates and patches.
-Stromasys also offers comprehensive maintenance and technical support worldwide to ensure continuous reliability and enhance the performance of the SPARC software in the new emulated environment.
+Stromasys also offers comprehensive maintenance and technical support worldwide to ensure continuous reliability and enhance the performance of the SPARC software in the newly emulated environment.

 Risk Mitigation